Antiderivative of the Semicircle: Geometry Meets Calculus

 When you differentiate the geometric formula (sector + triangle) using the product rule and chain rule, you get back the semicircle \(\sqrt{r^2 - x^2}\).
 This confirms that the geometric decomposition is a valid antiderivative – two completely different approaches give the same answer.

-It works!
-The derivative of our geometrically derived \(A(x)\) is indeed \(\sqrt{r^2 - x^2}\).
-Geometry and calculus agree perfectly.
+The derivative of the geometrically derived \(A(x)\) is indeed \(\sqrt{r^2 - x^2}\).
+Geometry and calculus yield the same result.

 Why the Constant Does Not Matter